 5. A manual transmission makes a good theft deterrent

 Most people these days never Learn to Drive Manual Transmission in Winnipeg or anywhere.
 Car thieves are no different.
 If a carjacker sees your gear shift, they may move on to the next unwitting motorist and leave you and your car unmolested.

 6. Manual transmissions offer better control in inclement weather

 No matter how good a driver you are, snowy conditions can truly test your skills.
 If you are in a manual shift vehicle, you’ll have better control over slippery roads and hazardous conditions.

 If you should ever find your manual transmission car won’t start with the ignition key, you can roll it on an incline and “pop” it into second gear.
 As long as the key is in the on position, you can start a manual transmission this old-school way.
 Don’t ever try it with an automatic transmission car, however.
 Seriously.
 Don’t ever do it, because it’s ineffective, and you may wreck the transmission.

-It takes some effort to learn how to drive a manual transmission in Winnipeg, but it’s not very hard.
-When you drive a stick-shift, you can feel a connection to your vehicle that you can’t feel with an automatic.
+It takes some effort to Learn to Drive Manual Transmission in Winnipeg, but it’s not very hard.
+When you drive a stick shift, you can feel a connection to your vehicle that you can’t feel with an automatic.
 If you love classic cars, you should know that the three-speed manual shift transmission was common in cars made through the 1960s.
-The classic Ford Mustang is a three-speed.
+The classic Ford Mustang is three-speed.
 Newer sports cars such as the Porsche 911 and Chevy Corvette offer as many as seven manual shift gears.

 TrubiCars isn’t a driving school, but we know all the best ones in Manitoba.
-If you want to learn to drive a manual transmission in Winnipeg, give us a call so we can get you on the road without delay.
+If you want to Learn to Drive Manual Transmission in Winnipeg, give us a call so we can get you on the road without delay.